 The Attenuation Map Information (AMI) metadata provide information about the interpretation of the attenuation map sample values coded in auxiliary pictures of type AUX_ALPHA (in the following picAMI) and the post-processing intended to be applied to the one or more associated primary pictures of the CVS.

-Note: the association of auxiliary pictures to primary pictures are specified in the SDI SEI message (see ISO/IEC 23002-7).
+Note: The association of auxiliary pictures to primary pictures are specified in the SDI SEI message (see ISO/IEC 23002-7).

 When a CVS does not contain an SDI SEI message with sdi_aux_id[ i ] equal to 1 for at least one value of i, no picture in the CVS shall be associated with a green metadata SEI message.